 This truly is a fantastic trail, passing from Scotland into England through some very varied landscapes full of historical interest and natural beauty from beautiful small border villages and historic towns to the rugged splendour of the Cheviot hills.
 You are treated to some of the best walking in Britain as you climb up over the Border ridge and drop down into England.

 Quality self-guided walking holiday along St Cuthbert's Way.
-Walk the complete trail over 7 days on this self guided trip.

 What better way to complete St Cuthbert's Way than by walking the trail at your own pace with this self guided trip.